Maximal $L^1$ regularity for solutions to inhomogeneous incompressible Navier-Stokes equations: Introduction

 for some constant $m\in(0,1]$.
 In view of the continuity equation of \eqref{INS}, the density $\rho(t,x)$ satisfies these bounds for all times as long as the velocity field is regular, namely,

 To be precise, we are concerned with the global-in-time estimate

 when the initial velocity $u_0$ satisfies certain smallness condition.
 To our knowledge, if the fluctuation of the density is not small, there is not much evidence in the literature that supports the validity of \eqref{global L1Linfty estimate for gradient of velocity}.
 For example, it was proved in \cite{chen jde 2016,paicu cpde 2013} that the quantity $\int_0^T\|\nabla u(t)\|_{\infty}\,dt$ has a polynomial growth in time provided that the initial velocity $u_0$ belongs to some Sobolev space $H^s(\R^3)$ with $s>\frac12$, and that $u_0$ satisfies a scaling-invariant smallness condition.
 However, such growth could possibly be removed from the point of view of equivalent characterizations of norms.
-To see this, we suppose $u$ be the solution to the classical heat equation $\partial_tu-\Delta u=0$ with initial value $u_0$.
+To see this, we suppose that $u$ is the solution to the classical heat equation $\partial_tu-\Delta u=0$ with initial value $u_0$.
 Then the estimate \eqref{global L1Linfty estimate for gradient of velocity} dictates the smallest norm to be used to measure the smallness of the initial data because of the equivalence of Besov norms

 The above equivalent characterization is classical and can be proved, for example, by applying {\cite[Lemma~2.4]{BCD}} and Lemma \ref{characterization via classic heat kernel}.
 In general, the space $\Dot{B}_{\infty,1}^{-1}(\R^3)$ is too rough in order for a nonlinear equation to be well-posed in it.
-So we need to replace it with smaller spaces $\Dot{B}_{p,1}^{3/p-1}(\R^3)$, $1\le p<\infty$, so that there is still hope for \eqref{global L1Linfty estimate for gradient of velocity} to be true.
+Then we have to replace it with smaller spaces $\Dot{B}_{p,1}^{3/p-1}(\R^3)$, $1\le p<\infty$, so that there is still hope for \eqref{global L1Linfty estimate for gradient of velocity} to be true.
 In fact, the main contribution of this work is the estimate

 if the right side is small.

 It is worth noting that the scaling invariance of \eqref{INS} also suggests the use of the $\Dot{B}_{p,1}^{3/p-1}$ norms for the velocity.
 For any $\lambda>0$, it is easy to see that \eqref{INS} is invariant under the scaling